 IBEX320 Jewish Thought & Culture (3)

 A study of Jewish thought, literature, and culture from the ancient to modern period.
 Social, political, cultural, philosophical, and theological developments and contributions will be considered.
-(Course may be used for cross-cultural credit.)

 IBEX330 History of the Modern State of Israel (3)